dalto135/employee-directory/README2.md

 HTML and CSS, Javascript, React, Axios, Yarn

 ## Description
-A directory webpage that displays a list of randomly generated employees along with their information.
+A React webpage directory that displays a list of randomly generated employees along with their information.
 The list can be sorted by last name and filtered down to employees 30 years old and younger.

 ## Screenshots
 ![Screenshot 1](assets/images/screenshot1.png)